 Emotional expectations in marriage

-It's safe to say that, in marriage, we usually expect to able to trust, speak our minds, let down our guard, share our secrets and stick together no matter what the fates deliver.
+It's safe to say that, in marriage, we usually expect to able to trust our partner, speak our minds, let down our guard, share our secrets and stick together no matter what the fates deliver.
 The best time to discuss expectations is prior to the wedding.

 Some expectations are universal and easy to articulate, like honesty and loyalty.